johnshields/kurl/README.md

 ## Components

 - **api**: Cloudflare Workers Python service.
 Parses the source URL, resolves via ISRC/UPC against the source and target platform APIs (`via=isrc`/`upc`), falls back to a rescue-resolver chain (iTunes, Genius, Last.fm, DuckDuckGo search) for platforms without a native client, then Odesli, then a search-page deep-link (`via=search`).
 Results cached in KV; every kurl and page view logged to D1 for the `/admin` analytics console.
+Also handles accounts (OAuth via Spotify/SoundCloud/Google, or email/password) and friend-to-friend messaging with attached kurls.
 - **app**: Flutter client (iOS, Android, Web).
-Share-sheet and universal-link intake, platform picker, result card.
+Share-sheet and universal-link intake, platform picker, result card, accounts, friends, and messaging.
 Calls `POST /api/kurl`.

 All communication between app and api runs over the public HTTP API - see [.assets/API.md](.assets/API.md).